storesafe/cordova-sqlite-storage/README.md

-# Cordova/PhoneGap SQLitePlugin - Android & iOS versions
+# Cordova/PhoneGap SQLitePlugin

-Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible. **NOTE** that the API is now different from [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android & iOS, working to follow the HTML5 Web SQL API as close as possible.

-Android version extracted from DroidGap by @brodybits (Chris Brody)

-iOS version created by @joenoon and @davibe

-Transaction batch processing of Android version by @marcucio

-Fail-safe nested transaction support by @ef4 (Edward Faulkner)

-Cordova 2.7+ port of iOS version with background processing by @j3k0 (Jean-Christophe Hoelt)

-API changes by @brodybits (Chris Brody)

 License for Android version: MIT or Apache